-Kedgeree, this savoury mixture of curried rice, smoked haddock and eggs, is perhaps a little substantial for early morning, but it makes an excellent brunch dish and can easily feed a crowd.
+Kedgeree, this savoury mixture of curried rice, smoked haddock and eggs, is perhaps a little substantial for early morning, but it makes an excellent brunch dish and can easily feed a crowd at lunchtime.

-It's fragrant, colourful and tasty, and can be made to look very impressive, if you serve the kedgeree on a large shallow dish and decorate it with sprigs of fresh parsley or coriander (cilantro), hard-boiled eggs cut in half horizontally and flakes of vivid, red dried chilli.
+Kedgeree is fragrant, colourful and tasty, and can be made to look very impressive, if you serve it on a large shallow dish and decorate it with sprigs of fresh parsley or coriander (cilantro), hard-boiled eggs cut in half horizontally and flakes of vivid, red dried chilli.

-The quantities listed here make enough kedgeree to feed 4-5 people, but the recipe is easily doubled when cooking for a larger group.
+The quantities listed here make enough fragrant rice to feed 4-5 people, but the recipe is easily doubled when cooking for a larger group.
 Just make sure that you allow one whole egg per person and add a couple extra for decoration.

 Heat 600ml (1 pint) of water in a shallow saucepan.
-When it's boiling slide in the haddock fillets, turn down the heat and cover the pan.
+When the water is boiling slide in the haddock fillets, turn down the heat and cover the pan.